 The presence of third-party apps ruins the smooth performance of the system and often leads to errors and bugs.
 Besides, Windows 10 OS too ran into different problems like drivers update issues, BSOD, WSOD, etc. just because of this.
 In this post, we illustrate a simple way to solve this i.e. “Perform a clean boot on Windows 10“.
 Installing the latest update, Space shortage on HDD, Windows Startup conflict, and others may also add to PC running slow.

-Usually, the normal boot of PC automatically restarts those programs and services that are useless and may create software nuisance.
+Usually, the normal boot of a PC automatically restarts those programs and services that are useless and may create software nuisance.
 Performing a clean boot is one of the best solutions to root out numerous issues.
-Once you do the clean-boot, it is essential to return your device back to the normal state.
+Once you do the clean-boot, it is essential to return your device back to its normal state.
 Let’s explore these methods in detail –

 How to perform a clean boot on windows 10

 Perform the Clean Boot

 Note: Before performing a clean boot of the system, sign in as an Administrator to access the settings easily.

 Step-1: At first, click on the Search icon and type

 Step-2: Thereupon, hit the System Configuration option.

 Step-3: On the succeeding wizard, tap the Services tab and mark Hide all Microsoft services checkbox.

 Step-5: Now move to the top ribbon and tap the Startup tab followed by the Open Task Manager option.